noris-network/ansible-prometheus-kafka-adapter/README.md

 The role is tested with vagrant:

-- Centos 7
 - Centos 8
 - Ubuntu 18.04
 - Ubuntu 20.04

-Currently not working on vagrant for RHEL 7+8 and Debian 9+10
+Currently not working on vagrant for Centos 7, RHEL 7+8 and Debian 9+10

 ## Requirements